Svalorzen/GitHash/README.md

   target_link_libraries(your_project "${GITHASH_LIBRARIES}")
   ```

-Note that currently the `GitHash` library is outputted in a subfolder of your
-`PROJECT_BINARY_DIR`.
-If this is not desired you will have to manually modify
-the script to specify your ideal output directory.

 Customization
 -------------

 ### Output Files Names and Path ###

-If for any reason you might want to have the output files have different names
+If for any reason you want the output files to have different names and/or
-and/or reside in a different folder than the default ones, you can configure
+reside in a different folder than the default, you can configure GitHash via the
-them via the following CMake variables: `GitHash_OutputDir`,
+following CMake variables: `GitHash_OutputDir`, `GitHash_CppFilename` and
-`GitHash_CppFilename` and `GitHash_CacheFilename`.
-For example, you might want
+`GitHash_CacheFilename`.
+For example, you might want to run:
-to run:

 ```
 cmake -DGitHash_OutputDir=MyCustomFolder